MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 This one if you're using a full graphic type typically has 128 x 64 pixels.

-Do enable the one that suits to your lcd panel, using incorrect option would not display anything
+Enable the one that matches your lcd panel, or it won't work.

-The above LCD type are commonly used, the rest of the other LCD panel are listed in `configuration.h` file
+The above LCD types are common options, other supported LCD panels are listed in `configuration.h` file

 ***